KarimLeeKarim/design_patterns_in_typescript/README.md

-# Design patterns in Typescript with GoogleMap example
+# GoogleMap example with Design patterns in Typescript.

 *Brief info: In this small project used google maps with markers which show us generated data with coordinates and name of locations, main purpose of this project is that to show how working design patterns.*